franktank/sec-rails-workshop/README.md

 The following functionality is complete:

-- [x ] User can register, sign in, and sign out.
+- [x] User can register, sign in, and sign out.
-- [x ] User is able to post links.
+- [x] User is able to post links.
-- [x ] User sees a list of posted links on the home page.
+- [x] User sees a list of posted links on the home page.